 Spots will be found mainly down-lake where the water is deeper.
 Target deeper points and fish parallel to the bank at varying depths to locate fish.
 Night fishing along humps or steeper drop-offs close to shore can produce good catches.

 Stripers are stocked annually at relatively low rates, and thanks to deep-water cooler water temps during summer, a strong fishery has developed.
+Water levels have remained relatively stable the last couple of years so anglers should expect good catches in 2015.
 DNR has documented trophy-size fish at 40-plus pounds.
 However, the average size striper is less than 5 pounds.

 Try trolling creek channels during cooler months, moving to cooler depths located in the main lake during summer.
 Drifting or fishing on the bottom with live or cut shad has produced some larger catches.